 But, the access to deep water has the drawback that the water is very cold, which is not desirable for desalinization... so the goal is to co-locate a 150mW data center in the complex.
 Data centers have tremendous cooling needs, so the plant will first route the cold water to the data center to provide server and infrastructure cooling, and then the warmed water will then flow through for desalinization.
 Considering Monterey Bay is only about 75 miles to the heart of Silicon Valley's data center demands–and the area already is in need of its own data infrastructure–the project appears to be a win all around.
 Please watch the following 3:02 video.

-With what could be a first-of-its-kind facility in the world located in moss landing it would combine a Deepwater Desal plant and data center that could solve water issues on the central coast and improve energy efficiency for big tech firms.
+We are beginning tonight with what could be a first-of-its-kind facility located in Moss Landing.
+It would combine a Deepwater Desal plant and a data center that would solve water issues on the central coast and improve energy efficiency for big tech firms.

-Action news reporter May Chow is live with tonight's top story.
+Action news reporter May Chow has some insight on the plan, is live with tonight's top story.

-no one has ever thought to do it using the Monterey bay. the founders behind Deepwater Desal -- a company that plans to build a Desal facility at moss landing to supply drinking water to Santa Cruz and Monterey counties -- say they have a solution that would solve both water sustainability and environmental issues.
+No one has ever thought to do it using the Monterey Bay.
+The founders behind Deepwater Desal -- a company that plans to build a Desal facility at Moss Landing to supply drinking water to Santa Cruz and Monterey counties -- say they have a solution that would solve both sustainability and environmental issues.

-GRANT GORDON: "leverage the seawater that's going to be drawn in for the deep water Desal project for desalinated water to support the region, and use that cold sea water to cool the data center complex in exchange for taking the heat that's produced from data centers and raising the ambient temperature of the water prior to going into the Desal plant."
+GRANT GORDON: "leverage the seawater that's going to be drawn in for the deep water Desal project for desalinated water to support the region, Monterey Bay region, and use that cold sea water to cool the data center complex in exchange for taking the heat that's produced from the data centers and raising the ambient temperature of the water prior to going into the Desal plant."

 Chief operating officer Grant Gordon says this system will provide a more efficient solution for not only processing seawater into potable water, but also cooling data centers.
 He sees it as a win-win situation for the central coast and the silicon valley.